-Rita Tanner is one of Coronation Street's most beloved characters.
+Rita Tanner is one of Coronation Street’s most beloved characters with highs and lows over the years – the worst low being husband Alan Bradley.

 Played so memorably with an ever present twinkle in her eye by the great Barbara Knox, she is a lady not to be messed with.

-Rita has survived three husbands, one brain tumour and two trams.
+Rita has survived three husbands, including abuser Alan Bradley, one brain tumour and two trams.
 She has also, when it comes to Mavis and Norris, displayed the patience of a saint.

 And the good news is she’s not done yet…